scriptotek/ar-project/index.md

 `javascript` `browser compatible` `multi device`

+AR.js is an open source javascript based development

 **Benefits**
 * Functionality: Support for metadata and wayfinding through marker images
 * Accessibility: Can be directly implemented in browser, works on 'any' phone and pad
-* Ease of implementation: Javascript based can be implemented and modified relatively easily, with a somewhat active online community
+* Ease of implementation: Javascript based, can be implemented and modified relatively easily, with a somewhat active online community
 * Price: Free - open source

 **Drawbacks**
-* Functionality: A bit unstable, jittery augmentation which sometimes disappear altogether.
+* Functionality: A bit unstable, jittery augmentation which sometimes disappears altogether.
 Requires the markers to be very simple in detail and color, with high contrast, so for example a book cover cannot be used as a marker.
 There will likely be more performance issues when several markers are visible at the same time, which is required for continuous wayfinding.
-No meshing.
-No cloud.
+ARjs has no mesh mapping, and no cloud persistance.
 * Accessibility: Performance varies between devices, predicted to give unpredictable outcomes when scaled up with more complex code which can in worst case lead to non-functionality on some devices.
+Future code maintenance might be reduced when WebXR takes over.

+**Evaluation**
+Possible to develop both wayfinding and metadata on this platform, but might put off users due to performance issues.
+Also, might suffer lack of future maintenance support when WebXR arrives.
+In short, we perfer looking for other solutions.

 [Source on github](https://github.com/jeromeetienne/AR.js/blob/master/README.md)